imyashkale/portfolio/docs/index.md

 - Expertise in crafting sophisticated web applications using Golang and VueJS.
 - Focus on robustness, scalability, and user experience.
+- Reduced processing time from 4 hours to 10 seconds using          multiprocessing.
+- Developed MIS Report Microservice for creating business reports.
+- Developed and deployed PAN Validation Microservice.
+- Technologies: Go, Python, RabbitMQ, Docker.
+- Proficient in AWS and Kubernetes for scalable, resilient cloud solutions.

 **RESTful API Design:**